What is a mental health practitioner?

 Who are mental health practitioners?

 MPSS has high standards for mental health practitioners on our team.
-Most of our staff have a Masters degree in either Psychology or Social Work, and are highly qualified and trained to teach skill building, access resources, and advocate for clients in the community.
+Most of our staff have a degree in either Psychology or Social Work, and are highly qualified and trained to teach skill building, access resources, and advocate for clients in the community.
 Each practitioner brings innate personal strengths to the table as well, and we encourage matching our practitioner's strengths to our program participant's needs.
 MPSS also provides intense in-house training for practitioners to prepare them for working with program participants.

 Where do participants receive services?